-Reference Paragraph Disclosure Description Reference and/or Response Standard framework, which is in line with the 1.5°C trajectory.
-34 An entity shall disclose information about its approach to setting and reviewing each target, and how it monitors progress against each target, including: - (a) whether the target and the methodology for setting the target has been validated by a third party; Climate Resilience - Net Zero Commitments by 2050 Our short-term and long-term GHG emissions reduction targets are approved by SBTi. (b) the entity's processes for reviewing the target; We review the need for updating the targets by monitoring changes in our target boundary, as wel as developments in GHG emissions accounting methodologies and target setting guidance, such a the GHG Protocol and SBTi's sector guidance. (c) the metrics used to monitor progress towards reaching the target; and Climate Resilience - Climate Mitigation We also set annual Strategic ESG KPIs and 2025 targets to monitor our progress towards our 2030 and 2050 SBTs.
+Reference Paragraph Disclosure Description Reference and/or Response (a) whether the target and the methodology for setting the target has been validated by a third party; Climate Resilience - Net Zero Commitments by 2050 Our short-term and long-term GHG emissions reduction targets are approved by SBTi. (b) the entity's processes for reviewing the target; We review the need for updating the targets by monitoring changes in our target boundary, as well as developments in GHG emissions accounting methodologies and target setting guidance, such as the GHG Protocol and SBTi's sector guidance. (c) the metrics used to monitor progress towards reaching the target; and Climate Resilience - Climate Mitigation We also set annual Strategic ESG KPIs and 2025 targets to monitor our progress towards our 2030 and 2050 SBTs.
 Please refer to the Climate Resilience chapter for the KPIs and our target progress. (d) any revisions to the target and an explanation for those revisions.
 No revision has been made.
 35 An entity shall disclose information about its performance against each climate-related target and an analysis of trends or changes in the entity's performance.
 Climate Resilience - Climate Mitigation 36 For each greenhouse gas emissions target disclosed, an entity shall disclose: - (a) which greenhouse gases are covered by the target.
 Carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O) and hydrofluorocarbons (HFCs) are included in greenhouse gas (GHG) calculations.
-Perfluorocarbons (PFCs), sulphur hexafluoride (SF and nitrogen trifluoride (NF3) are not applicable. (b) whether Scope 1, Scope 2 or Scope 3 greenhouse gas emissions are covered by the target.
+Perfluorocarbons (PFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3) are not applicable. (b) whether Scope 1, Scope 2 or Scope 3 greenhouse gas emissions are covered by the target.
 Performance Tables - Environmental Our GHG emissions targets cover Scope 1, 2 and 3 emissions. (c) whether the target is a gross greenhouse gas emissions target or net greenhouse gas emissions target.
 If the entity discloses a net greenhouse gas emissions target, the entity is also required to separately disclose its associated gross greenhouse gas emissions target Our targets are gross greenhouse gas emissions targets. (d) whether the target was derived using a sectoral decarbonization approach.
 Our SBTs are not derived using a sectoral decarbonization approach as the Buildings Sector Science-Based Target-Setting Guidance was not in place at the time we set our targets.
-We will monit the latest development of the Building Sector Guidance and update our targets as necessary.
+We will monitor the latest development of the Building Sector Guidance and update our targets as necessary. (e) the entity's planned use of carbon credits to offset greenhouse gas emissions to achieve any net greenhouse gas emissions target.
+In explaining its planned use of carbon credits the entity shall disclose information including: The Group currently does not have any plan to purchase carbon credits to offset GHG emissions.
+Our priority is to maximize emission reductions through energy efficiency, renewable energy, and by working with other stakeholders to accelerate the development and availability of lower-carbon building materials.